BasharAlwarad/Software_Engineering_course/31_polymorphism/README.md

 ### Method Overloading (Compile-time Polymorphism)

-- **When:** Use when you want multiple methods with the same name but different parameters in the same class.
+- Use when you want multiple methods with the same name but different parameters in the same class.
-- **Why:** Improves code readability and usability by allowing the same method name for similar actions with different data.
+- Improves code readability and usability by allowing the same method name for similar actions with different data.
 - **How:** Define multiple methods with the same name but different parameter lists.

 ```csharp